 With the Chinese visa-free policy for Singaporean guests, more and more Singaporean tourists tend to travel to Tibet.
-Every year, tens of thousands of Singaporeans come to travel to beautiful Tibet to experience its unique plateau scenery and profound Buddhist culture.
+Every year, tens of thousands of Singaporeans travel to beautiful Tibet to experience its unique plateau scenery and profound Buddhist culture.

 How to Travel to Tibet from Singapore?